-Music Branding: How to Unleash the Power of You
+Music Branding: How to How to Unleash the Power of You

 Over the last three months, I began changing my voice studio’s brand name to Ramsey Voice Studio.

 In the process of re-branding, I learned a lot that applies to musicians who are building their unique music brand; whether it’s a business or a band.

 When I started taking voice lessons 10 years ago, I never thought I would become a voice teacher myself.